iO-Academy/docker-image/README.md

 This should boot 3 containers and run your image in the background.

+Now that your docker containers are running in the background, you may want to set docker to start upon login.
+You can do this by ticking `Docker Preferences > General > Start Docker Desktop when you login`

 You can now put all your application files in:
 ```
 /sites/academyServer/html